Modified Jarzynski equality in a microcanonical ensemble: Abstract

 \section{Abstract}

 We show that the conventional Jarzynski equality does not hold for a system prepared in a microcanonical ensemble.
 We derive a modified equality that connects microcanonical work fluctuations to entropy production, in an analogous way to the Jarzynski equality, but with reference to an inverse temperature that depends on the path of the work protocol.
+For close to isothermal processes the modified equality can improve on the bound $\langle W\rangle\ge \Delta F$.
 Our result is a special case of a general expression for the microcanonical moment-generating function for any extensive quantity, which enables calculation of the breakdown of ensemble equivalence for thermodynamic fluctuations.
-We demonstrate our microcanonical Jarzynski equality in an ensemble of driven two-level systems.
+We demonstrate our microcanonical Jarzynski equality in a system of driven two-level spins.

 Ensemble equivalence is a fundamental concept in statistical mechanics.
 In its simplest form ensemble equivalence argues that microcanonical (fixed energy) and canonical (fixed temperature) averages are equal as long as the mean energies of both ensembles are equal~\cite{gibbs1902}.
 This equivalence can be derived rigorously for extensive variables when the microcanonical entropy is a concave function of energy~\cite{touchette2015}.
 For non-extensive variables or fluctuations of extensive variables, however, ensemble equivalence may not hold~\cite{lax1955,lebowitz1967,lanford1973,stroock1991,cancrini2017}.